Mental Health Facilities Lycoming County, PA

 Community Services Group

-Community Services Group is a mental health treatment center in Lycoming County, PA, located at 1000 Commerce Park Drive, Water Tower Square, 17701 zip code area.
-Community Services Group provides outpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Community Services Group offers psychotropic medication, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to seniors 65 or older, adults and children / adolescents.
-Community Services Group also supports people with PTSD, people with serious mental illness and transitional age young adults.
-Additional services at Community Services Group consist of mentoring/peer support/consumer-run services, psychosocial rehabilitation services and integrated primary care services.
+Community Services Group is a mental health facility in Lycoming County, PA, located at 1000 Commerce Park Drive, Water Tower Square, 17701.
+Community Services Group provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
+Community Services Group provides cognitive behavioral therapy, group therapy and trauma therapy to young adults, seniors 65 or older and children / adolescents.
+Community Services Group also supports people with PTSD, people with trauma and transitional age young adults.
+Some other services available at Community Services Group include supported housing, psychosocial rehabilitation services and housing services.

 Family Life Services Diakon Lutheran Social Ministries